 - October 16, 2017: Present to Normal Town Council for review and comment.

-- December 7, 2017: Mclean County Land Use Committee holds public hearing on Solid Waste Plan.
+- December 7, 2017: Mclean County Land Use Committee holds public hearing on Solid Waste Plan (3:30 p.m. in Room 400 at the Government Center, 115 E Washington Street, Bloomington, Illinois)

 - January 4, 2018: McLean County Land Use Committee concludes public comment period on Solid Waste Plan.
 Ecology Action Center provides response to substantive comments on plan.
-McLean County Land Use Committee considers plan for approval.
+McLean County Land Use Committee reviews plan and makes recommendation for consideration by the full County Board.

 - January 15, 2018: Normal Town Council considers Solid Waste Plan for approval.